kineticsystem/stepit/docs/install_ros2_on_rasperry_pi.md

 ## Configure WiFi connection

-Before inserting the card into the Raspberry Pi we will configure the WiFi network connection.
+Before inserting the card into the Raspberry Pi, we will configure the WiFi network connection.

+<img src="pictures/pi-network-config-1.png" width="70%">

 Mount the system-boot partition on the SD Card and search for the file `network-config`

-<img src="pictures/pi-network-config-1.png" width="70%">

 ```
 version: 2